python/pyperformance/README.rst

     ignored

 - ``mako`` - use the Mako template system to build a 150x150-cell HTML table.
+- ``mdp`` - battle with damages and topological sorting of nodes in a graph
 - ``meteor_contest`` - solver for Meteor Puzzle board
 - ``nbody`` - the N-body Shootout benchmark.
 Microbenchmark for floating point operations.